01-edu/public/subjects/cybersecurity/osint-master/README.md

   Enumerate subdomains and gather information including IP addresses, SSL certificate details, and potential vulnerabilities.
   Identify potential subdomain takeover risks by analyzing DNS records and associated resources.

+> You are responsible for choosing the way you want to find the data and you are responsible for using the API's. be aware of the API's `Terms of Use` and `Cost` before use!

 #### Output Management:

 Store the results in a well-organized file format.